dapr/community/community-membership.md

 Maintainers for new repositories can be nominated by any member of the steering committee and voted on in a steering committee meeting.
 Single maintainers of a repository can nominate a new maintainer and *MUST* inform the steering committee of their intention.
 The maintainer can be approved if no objections have been raised in a period of one week.

-A maintainer may step down by submitting an issue stating their intent.
+A maintainer may step down by submitting an issue to the stating their intent.

 ### Responsibilities and privileges